ncphillips/makersasylum.com/sdg-school.md

     **Travel, accommodation and meals are not included in the program fee**

-    Scholarship will be granted to deserving candidates.
+    Scholarships available.
 The grant of scholarship lies solely within the discretion of the Steering Committee.
 - template: title
   title: Mentors
 - template: body-copy